 - Stargate SG-1:

-- In the episode "Scorched Earth", an alien vessel was terraforming a planet inhabited by Human Aliens into something hostile to their form of life (in their defense, they started before the lost "colonists" arrived; it had just been working on the other side of the planet from the stargate, so neither group had noticed the other until now).
+- In the episode "Scorched Earth", an alien vessel was terraforming a planet inhabited by a colony of displaced Human Aliens into something hostile to their form of life (in their defense, they started before the lost "colonists" arrived; it had just been working on the other side of the planet from the stargate, so neither group had noticed the other until now).
 Unlike most of the civilizations SG-1 encounters, the aliens need a very specific environment to survive, meaning they can't easily be moved to another world, plus the ship had already expended too many resources to abandon the process, so it couldn't just go somewhere else either.
 Eventually it's resolved when it turns out the terraforming ship has information about said Human Aliens' home planet, having passed it over while on its search for a suitable world.
 It even helps them relocate back to their homeworld before it returns to its terraforming job.

 - By connecting to every Stargate in the Gate network simultaneously, the Dakara Superweapon is capable of seeding life across the entire galaxy (and did, billions of years ago)... or can completely wipe it out.

 - Doctor Who: